Orbost

 More recently, tourism has become an important and thriving industry, being the major town close to several national parks that are between the east access to either the surf or the snow, including the famous Snowy River National Park, Alpine National Park, Errinundra National Park, Croajingolong National Park and Cape Conran Coastal Park.

 The establishment of the Sailors Grave Brewery has also brought significant tourism to the area with its multiple festivals throughout the year.
-Cycling and canoeing have also become major tourist attractions drawing people worldwide to the area for its wide range of cycling tours and spectacular rivers throughout the region.
+Cycling and canoeing have also become major tourist attractions drawing people to the area for its wide range of cycling tours and spectacular rivers throughout the region.

 History

-Peter Imlay established the Snowy River Station for grazing in 1842, and his brother the Newmerella run nearby.
-In 1845 the land was sold to Norman McLeod, who named the area after Orbost farm in the northwest of Isle of Skye, in Scotland.

-Gold was discovered in the mid-1850s in the Bendoc area, in the mountains north of Orbost, which brought an influx of people to the district.
-By 1868 it was estimated that there was a population of 500 miners and squatters in the vicinity of Bendoc.

 The Cameron family settled on the rich alluvial river flats in 1876, followed by many other selectors, many of them Scottish migrants.
 Allan Burn opened the Post Office on 1 December 1880 named Neumerella (sic) and was renamed Orbost in 1883.
 He and wife Joyce (nee Morgan) had nine children.
 They owned 237 acres on the Snowy River (now Burn Rd).
 Allan and his brother Robert Burn arrived in Australia in 1850.
 Robert's descendants still live in Orbost today.
 A Newmerella office opened in 1889 and closed in 1897, then reopened in 1921.

 The township was proclaimed in 1890 and a bridge constructed across the Snowy River and a telegraph office established.
 Sawmills were established in the area and the first batch of sawn timber was cut at Orbost in 1882.
 By the late 1890s produce was regularly being exported to Melbourne via coastal trading vessels sailing up the Snowy River to Orbost.
 The railway from Melbourne arrived in 1916, allowing further agricultural settlement up the valley, and exploitation of native hardwood forests for timber and railway sleepers.